hikeventures/hikeventures.github.io/_posts/best/2015-05-17-best-solo-person-backpacking-tent.markdown

 Currently, my go-to tent is the <a href="http://amzn.to/2pDaiMo" rel="nofollow">Hilleberg Unna</a> in combination with the [Unna Inner Mesh](http://www.hikeventures.com/Hilleberg-Unna-Mesh/) tent and the [Tarp 10 UL. ](http://www.hikeventures.com/Hilleberg-Tarp-10-UL/)

 I chose the Unna since it’s quite versatile, offers plenty of space and of course the big panorama window.

----

-I hope this blog post was helpful to find the best solo person tent for you.